History of Asia: Goryeo

 Goryeo reunited the Korean peninsula during the later three kingdoms period and named itself as 'Empire'.
 But nowadays, Goryeo is known as a kingdom.
 The name 'Goryeo' was derived from Goguryeo, and the name Korea was derived from Goryeo.
 Goryeo adopted people from fallen Balhae.
 They also widened their territory to north by defending Liao dynasty and attacking the Jurchen people.
 Goryeo developed a splendid culture.
 The first metal type printed book Jikji was also from Korea.
 The Goryeo ware is one of the most famous legacies of this kingdom.
 Goryeo imported Chinese government system and developed into their own ways.

 During this period, laws were codified and a civil service system was introduced.
 Buddhism flourished and spread throughout the peninsula.
 The Tripitaka Koreana is 81,258 books total.
 It was made to keep Korea safe against the Mongolian invasion.
 It is now a UNESCO world heritage.
 Goryeo won the battle against Liao dynasty.
-Then, the Mongolian Empire invaded Goryeo.
+Then, the Mongol Empire invaded Goryeo.
 Goryeo did not disappear but it had to obey Mongolians.
 After 80 years, in 14th century, the Mongolian dynasty Yuan lost power, King Gongmin tried to free themselves against Mongol although his wife was also Mongolian.
 At the 14th century, Ming dynasty wanted Goryeo to obey China.
 But Goryeo didn't.
 They decided to invade China.
 Going to China, the general of Goryeo, Lee Sung-Gae came back and destroyed Goryeo.
 Then, in 1392, he established new dynasty, Joseon.
 And he became Taejo of Joseon, which means the first king of Joseon.

 Southeast Asia

 Khmers

 The Hindu-Buddhist temple of Angkor Wat.

 In 802, Jayavarman II consolidated his rule over neighboring peoples and declared himself chakravartin, or "universal ruler".
-The Khmer Empire effectively dominated all Mainland Southeast Asia from the early 9th until the 15th century, during which time they developed a sophisticated monumental architecture of most exquisite expression and mastery of composition at Angkor.
+The Khmer Empire effectively dominated all mainland Southeast Asia from the early 9th until the 15th century, during which time they developed a sophisticated monumental architecture of most exquisite expression and mastery of composition at Angkor.